Web design and architecture have much in common: expert use of space, clear visual communication, and appealing environments people want to linger in.

 By fusing visually compelling content and user-focused design, you can cater to what architecture clients seek: stunning visuals, proven successes, and a transparent process.
 Here’s how 10 web designers helped architecture firms translate their design philosophies to the screen.

-10 beautiful architecture websites to spark ideas
+The 10 best architecture websites to spark ideas

 If you’re gathering architecture website design ideas, these 10 sites are the perfect place to start.
 Each lets the visuals sing in the foreground while making subtle design choices in the background to harmonize with the firm’s distinctive style.